Tips for your Electrical Project: EPLAN

 Finally, you can fill in the description and confirm the creation of the macro (file) with the OK button.

-Inserting a macro is then possible from the collection of macros in the insertion center as shown below.
+You can then insert a macro from the collection of macros in the insertion center, as shown below.

 eplan insert center